MatthewJDavis/matthewjdavis.github.io/_posts/2019-03-23-aws-powershell-users-and-groups.md

 -a----       23/03/2019     15:40           1360 RegisteredAccounts.json
 ```

-This file is file is encrypted with the Windows cryptographic APIs and on Linux and Mac the credentials are stored in plaintext in the ~/.aws/credentials file and should be protected using another method.
+This file is encrypted with the Windows cryptographic APIs and on Linux and Mac the credentials are stored in plaintext in the ~/.aws/credentials file and should be protected using another method (you can specify alternative path to a credential file when setting the credentials).

 ### Users